googleapis/google-cloud-ruby/google-cloud-gke_multi_cloud/README.md

-# Ruby Client for the Anthos Multi-Cloud API
+# Ruby Client for the GKE Multi-Cloud API

-API Client library for the Anthos Multi-Cloud API

-Anthos Multi-Cloud provides a way to manage Kubernetes clusters that run on AWS and Azure infrastructure using the Anthos Multi-Cloud API.
+GKE Multi-Cloud provides a way to manage Kubernetes clusters that run on AWS and Azure infrastructure using the GKE Multi-Cloud API.
 Combined with Connect, you can manage Kubernetes clusters on Google Cloud, AWS, and Azure from the Google Cloud Console.
+When you create a cluster with GKE Multi-Cloud, Google creates the resources needed and brings up a cluster on your behalf.
+You can deploy workloads with the GKE Multi-Cloud API or the gcloud and kubectl command-line tools.

 Actual client classes for the various versions of this API are defined in _versioned_ client gems, with names of the form `google-cloud-gke_multi_cloud-v*`.